dhutapratama/docs/octane.md

 <a name="serving-your-application-via-https"></a>
 ### Serving Your Application Via HTTPS

 By default, applications running via Octane generate links prefixed with `http://`.
 The `OCTANE_HTTPS` environment variable, used within your application's `config/octane.php` configuration file, can be set to `true` when serving your application via HTTPS.
-When this configuration value is set to `true`, Octane will instruct Laravel to prefix all generated links with `https://`:
+When this configuration value is set to `true`, Octane will instruct Lets to prefix all generated links with `https://`:

 ```php
 'https' => env('OCTANE_HTTPS', false),